 Developed by Green Day frontman Billie Joe Armstrong, and Tony Award winner Michael Mayer, American Idiot captures the sound of a generation and the frustrations, fears, dreams and challenges of life in the media-saturated post-9/11 era.

-The musical will open at QPAC this Thursday; we caught up with actress Ashleigh Barlow, who plays Heather, to find out what it’s really like to perform in American Idiot.
+The musical will open at QPAC this Thursday; we caught up with actress Ashleigh Taylor, who plays Heather, to find out what it’s really like to perform in American Idiot.

 So who is Heather in American Idiot?